 If a user recieves multiple Push Notifications when they're offline: Only the latest notification is stored and delivered by APNs when they're online.
 All previous messages are discarded.

-Push Amplification is a feature that boosts Push Notification delivery to Chinese Android devices like Xiaomi, Lenovo, Oppo, LeEco, and so on, in cases where FCM fails to deliver the message.
+Our Amplification engine boosts Push Notification delivery to Chinese Android devices like Xiaomi, Lenovo, Oppo, LeEco, and so on, in cases where FCM fails to deliver the message.
 Such scenarios are usually a result of battery optimization where apps running in the background are killed by chinese devices.
 This means that unless a user launches your app, they will not receive the notification.
 Subsequently, the notification is dropped by FCM and is recorded as Delivery Failure in your dashbord.

 Here’s how it works: